quantumgardener/qg.blog/content/blog/2023/08/Adventures in metadata.md

 Here is my high-level process.
 The detail will come over the coming weeks.

-1. Copy RAW photos from my [[My Photography Gear|Canon 400D]] into Lightroom.
+1. Copy RAW photos from my [[My current photography gear|Canon 400D]] into Lightroom.
 Cull those I don't like and develop (edit) them.
 Once I've edited, move the photos into IMatch.
 No metadata beyond editing instructions is added in Lightroom.
 2. Copy JPEG/HEIC photos from the family's phones direct into IMatch.
 Cull those I don't want/need to keep.
 3. Add Metadata in IMatch for Event, Location and GPS, People and correct Dates.
 4. File away into my archive folder structure (YYYY\YYYY-MM).